khushboo28sahu/khushboo28sahu.github.io/README.md

  **Master’s Thesis** | *Collaborated Govivace-Inc & IIIT NR* **Supervisor:** Dr. Santosh Kumar       |  _September, 2020 - May, 2021_\
-   **Project Title :** *Speaker Accent Identification Using The Time Delay Neural Network Architecture For The Indian Language.*
+   **Project Title:** *Speaker Accent Identification Using The Time Delay Neural Network Architecture For The Indian Language.*
    - Developed the Time Delay Neural Network model to identify Indian speakers’ accents.
    - Collected data from participants and analyzed data using Kaldi and Tensorflow.